 Annual meeting attendance

-It is a policy of the board to encourage directors to attend each annual meeting of stockholders.
-Attendance allows for direct interaction between stockholders and board members.
-In 2020, all directors attended TI's annual meeting of stockholders.
+It is a policy of the board to encourage directors to attend the annual meeting of stockholders.
+Attendance allows for interaction between stockholders and board members.
+In 2021, all directors attended TI's annual meeting of stockholders.

 Director independence